Main Series 23/24

 WELCOME TO THE UEA ONLINE TRAINING SERIES FOR PGRS 2023-24

 The ‘University of East Anglia (UEA) Online Training Series’ offers research and professional skills training for postgraduate research students (PGRs) in a ‘live-taught’ online format.
-Last year, over 4000 students attended the series, drawn from more than 30 UK universities and a very wide range of disciplinary backgrounds.
-Attendance is only available to PGRs at subscribing universities, so please check that your institution is a member before signing up.
-Training sessions are delivered via a virtual classroom on Tuesday and Wednesday evenings between 7pm-9pm.
-The series is organised and administered by Dr Simon Watts, PGR Training Coordinator for the Faculty of Social Science at UEA, who also teaches the majority of sessions.
+Last year over 7500 places were filled across the series (between October 2022 and May 2023), attendees being drawn from around 50 UK universities and a very wide range of disciplinary backgrounds.
+Attendance is only available to PGRs at subscribing universities, so please check that your institution is a member before signing up by mailing [firstname.lastname@example.org].
+Sessions are delivered via a virtual classroom, often on Tuesday/Wednesday/Thursday evenings between 7pm-9pm, but also on weekday mornings between 10am-12pm.
+The series is organised and administered by Dr Simon Watts, PGR Training Coordinator for the Faculty of Social Sciences at UEA, who also teaches the majority of sessions.
 For your convenience, the training has been organised into five modules, each focused on a specific area/topic.
 You are nonetheless free to sign up for individual sessions (and not a whole module) if you prefer.
-Here is a full schedule of the modules, individual sessions, and relevant dates for 2019/20:
+Here is a full list of the modules and individual sessions for 2023-24:

 MODULE 3 - FINISHING YOUR PHD: (1) Preparing for your Viva; (2) Securing a First Academic Post; (3) Preparing Impactful Research Proposals & Grant Applications; (4) Conference Presentations